-Body mass index measures if you have a healthy level of fatness using an equation that involves the relationship of your height to your weight, telling you if you have a healthy level of body fat.
-Although body mass index, or BMI, is a good measure for much of the population, it's not infallible.
-In muscular body types -- particularly body builders or other stocky, beefy athletes -- your BMI may show you as being overly fat even though you're lean and healthy.
+Body mass index, or BMI, uses a simple equation to measure the relationship of your height to your weight, telling you if you have a healthy level of body fat.
+Although body mass index is a good measure for much of the population, it's not infallible.
+In muscular body types — particularly bodybuilders or other stocky, beefy athletes — your BMI may show you as being overly fat even though you're lean and healthy.
 You can't adjust the BMI equation to account for an athletic build.
 Instead, rely on other methods to determine if you're at a healthy weight.

 BMI Concerns for Athletes

 According to the Centers for Disease Control and Prevention, a normal BMI is between 18.5 and 24.9.
 If yours measures between 25 and 29.9, you're classified as overweight, and if it measures over 30, you're considered obese.
 This classification applies to the general population, in which a heavier weight is likely due to an abundance of body fat, not muscle.
 Too much body fat raises your risk of chronic disease, including heart disease, type 2 diabetes and hypertension.